-Drug Interactions Drug InteractionsRelated Health News « Back to Drug Interactions Index Sorted Alphabetically A-Z Sort by popularity FDA Mulls Expanding Patients' Access to Certain Drugs Heart Drug Digoxin Tied to Higher Death Risk for Some Patients Herbal Medicines for Arthritis Not Backed by Evidence Inconsistency Seen in Safety Labeling for Generic Drugs More New Drugs a Bad Fit With Grapefruit, Study Finds New Drug Helps Patients With Atrial Fibrillation New Guidelines Issued for Combining HIV, Seizure Meds Report Details Steps to Boost Patient Safety Sorted by Popularity (as on MedicineNet) Sort alphabetically Report Details Steps to Boost Patient Safety Inconsistency Seen in Safety Labeling for Generic Drugs Heart Drug Digoxin Tied to Higher Death Risk for Some Patients More New Drugs a Bad Fit With Grapefruit, Study Finds FDA Mulls Expanding Patients' Access to Certain Drugs Herbal Medicines for Arthritis Not Backed by Evidence Suggested Reading on Drug Interactions by Our Doctors Related Diseases & Conditions 13 articles Headache Headaches can be divided into two categories: primary headaches and secondary headaches.
+Drug Interactions Drug InteractionsRelated Health News « Back to Drug Interactions Index Sorted Alphabetically A-Z Sort by popularity FDA Mulls Expanding Patients' Access to Certain Drugs Health Tip: When Food and Drugs Interact Heart Drug Digoxin Tied to Higher Death Risk for Some Patients Herbal Medicines for Arthritis Not Backed by Evidence Ice Pops Interfered With Hospital Patient's Lab Tests: Report Inconsistency Seen in Safety Labeling for Generic Drugs More New Drugs a Bad Fit With Grapefruit, Study Finds New Blood Pressure Guidelines Raise the Bar for Taking Medications New Drug Helps Patients With Atrial Fibrillation New Guidelines Issued for Combining HIV, Seizure Meds Report Details Steps to Boost Patient Safety Smartphones May Help Nursing Home Docs Spot Drug Mishaps Statins Plus Certain Antibiotics May Set Off Toxic Reaction: Study Sorted by Popularity (as on MedicineNet) Sort alphabetically Health Tip: When Food and Drugs Interact New Blood Pressure Guidelines Raise the Bar for Taking Medications Smartphones May Help Nursing Home Docs Spot Drug Mishaps Ice Pops Interfered With Hospital Patient's Lab Tests: Report Statins Plus Certain Antibiotics May Set Off Toxic Reaction: Study Report Details Steps to Boost Patient Safety Inconsistency Seen in Safety Labeling for Generic Drugs Heart Drug Digoxin Tied to Higher Death Risk for Some Patients More New Drugs a Bad Fit With Grapefruit, Study Finds FDA Mulls Expanding Patients' Access to Certain Drugs Herbal Medicines for Arthritis Not Backed by Evidence New Guidelines Issued for Combining HIV, Seizure Meds New Drug Helps Patients With Atrial Fibrillation Suggested Reading on Drug Interactions by Our Doctors Related Diseases & Conditions 14 articles Headache Headaches can be divided into two categories: primary headaches and secondary headaches.
 Migraine headaches, tension headaches, and cluster headaches are Dementia Dementia is a significant loss of intellectual abilities such as memory capacity, severe enough to interfere with social or occupational functioning.
-There Fibromyalgia Fibromyalgia, formerly known as fibrositis, causes chronic pain, stiffness, and tenderness of muscles, tendons, and joints without detectable inflammation.
-Migraine Migraine is usually periodic attacks of headaches on one or both sides of the head.
-These may be accompanied by nausea, vomiting, increased sensitivity Atrial Fibrillation Atrial fibrillation is an abnormality in the heart rhythm which involves irregular and often rapid beating of the heart.
+There Atrial Fibrillation Atrial fibrillation is an abnormality in the heart rhythm which involves irregular and often rapid beating of the heart.
 Symptoms may include palpitations, Pain Management Pain management and treatment can be simple or complex, according to its cause.
 There are two basic types of pain, nociceptive pain and neuropathic pain.
-Asthma Asthma is a common disorder in which chronic inflammation of the bronchial tubes (bronchi) makes them swell, narrowing the airways.
-Signs and symptoms Heart Disease Heart disease (coronary artery disease) is caused by a buildup of cholesterol deposits in the coronary arteries.
-Risk factors for heart disease include Insomnia Insomnia is the perception or complaint of inadequate or poor-quality sleep because of difficulty falling asleep; waking up frequently during the night Asthma: Over the Counter Treatment Patients who have infrequent, mild bouts of asthma attacks may use over-the-counter (OTC) medications to treat their asthma symptoms.
+Fibromyalgia Fibromyalgia is a chronic pain condition characterized by symptoms such as fatigue, sleep disturbances, and tender points.
+Stress reduction, exercise, Migraine Headache Migraine headaches are severe headaches that are accompanies to sensitivity to light, sounds, and smells.
+They are often associated with nausea and vomiting.
+Insomnia Insomnia is the perception or complaint of inadequate or poor-quality sleep because of difficulty falling asleep; waking up frequently during the night Asthma: Over the Counter Treatment Patients who have infrequent, mild bouts of asthma attacks may use over-the-counter (OTC) medications to treat their asthma symptoms.
 OTC asthma medicines Insomnia Treatment (Sleep Aids and Stimulants) Insomnia is difficulty in falling or staying asleep, the absence of restful sleep, or poor quality of sleep.
 Insomnia is a symptom and not a disease.
-The Asthma Medications There are two types of asthma medications: long-term control with anti-inflammatory drugs and quick relief from bronchodilators.
-Asthma medicines may be Heart Attack Treatment A heart attack involves damage or death of part of the heart muscle due to a blood clot.
-The aim of heart attack treatment is to prevent or stop this damage Medications 1 articles Procedures & Tests 0 articles Pictures, Images & Quizzes 2 articles Doctor's & Expert's Views 0 articles Health News 8 articles Health Features 0 articles Women's Health Newsletter Sign up to stay informed with the latest women's health-related updates on MedicineNet delivered to your inbox FREE!
-BONUS!
-Get a Free PDF Women's Health Report when you sign up!
-Sign up for more topics!
+The Heart Disease (Coronary Artery Disease) Heart disease (coronary artery disease) occurs when plaque builds up in the coronary arteries, the vessels that supply blood to the heart.
+Heart disease Asthma Medications There are two types of asthma medications: long-term control with anti-inflammatory drugs and quick relief from bronchodilators.
+Asthma medicines may be Asthma Asthma is a condition in which hyperreactive airways constrict and result in symptoms like wheezing, coughing, and shortness of breath.
+Causes of asthma Heart Attack Treatment A heart attack involves damage or death of part of the heart muscle due to a blood clot.
+The aim of heart attack treatment is to prevent or stop this damage Malaria Malaria is a disease that is spread by the bite of an infected Anopheles mosquito.
+Malaria symptoms include fever, chills, nausea, vomiting, and body aches.
+Medications 4 articles Procedures & Tests 1 articles Pictures, Images & Quizzes 2 articles Doctor's & Expert's Views 0 articles Health News 13 articles Health Features 0 articles STAY INFORMED Get the latest health and medical information delivered direct to your inbox!